matheusbus/current-weather-app/README.md

-# :earth_africa: Current Weather App
+# :cloud: Current Weather App
 A simple landing page that allows the user to search for cities and see the current weather.

 :point_right: Here is an example of the page in search for Vienna's city